ms/buildtogether.tech/src/delivery.md

 -   build 1407

-The <span i="major version number; version numbers!major">major version number</span> is only incremented when significant changes are made.
+The [% i "major version number" "version numbers!major" %]major version number[% /i %] is only incremented when significant changes are made.
 In practice, "significant" means "changes that make it impossible for older versions to read the new version's data or configuration files".
 In practice, major version numbers are often under the control of the marketing department---if a competitor releases a new major version, we'd pretty much have to as well.

-<span i="version numbers!minor; minor version number">Minor version
-numbers</span> are what most people think of as releases.
+[% i "version numbers!minor" "minor version number" %]Minor version numbers[% /i %] are what most people think of as releases.
 If you've added a few new features, changed part of the GUI, etc., you increment the minor version number so that your customers can talk intelligently about which version they have.